visier/api-samples/dv-export/python/query-changes/README.md

 ### Restate Mode Example

-Use `restate` mode to fetch the full history of a record that changed between two data versions.
+Use `restate` mode to identify records that changed between two data versions and then fetch the full history for each record that changed.
 You may get a different result depending when you run the sample application.

 #### Example: Run the Application on 2024-03-02